UCL/MPHY0026/doc/graphics/introduction.rst

 In this section, we give a brief overview of some graphics concepts that are required for image-guided surgery.

-Computer Graphics is a big field, worthy of several modules on a computer science course, and the subject of many a classic text book such as: :ref:`bookFoleyVanDam`.
+Computer Graphics is a big field, worthy of at least several modules on a computer science course, and the subject of many a classic text book such as: :ref:`bookFoleyVanDam`, as people build whole careers in computer graphics and visualisation.

 For this course, once you have identified your imaging modalities, worked out tracking, calibration, registration and segmentation,